 - Add: If you are finding it too thick, add more cream a teaspoon at a time, as needed.
 You want it on the thicker side, otherwise, it will run off of your baked goods!

-- Use Immediately: Once your cookies, muffins, donuts, quick bread or other baked goods have cooled, drizzle the icing over top using a spoon.
-If you do this while they are still hot, the icing will thin out almost completely.
+- Use immediately: Once your cookies, muffins, donuts, quick bread or other baked goods have cooled, drizzle the icing over top using a spoon.
+Do not add while hot.

 More Easy Icing Recipes